 Huckleberry is a term that is used in the U.S. to describe numerous variations of plants, all of whom bear small berries that assume different colors, such as red, blue or black

 If you’re hiking in the mountains of Montana and discover a cluster of blueberries lurking behind green leaves, chances are that they are actually huckleberries.
-At this point, I’d also advise you to run for your life because you might be in a grizzly bear’s patch.
-Grizzly bears travel long distances specifically to find huckleberries—one of their favorite meals, which comprises one-third of their sustenance.
+At this point, I’d also advise you to run for your life because you might be in a grizzly bear’s favorite patch.
+Grizzly bears travel long distances specifically to find huckleberries—one of their favorite meals—which comprise one-third of their sustenance.

 Huckleberries are so common in Montana that their popularity has earned them a cult following.
 Several communities in Montana celebrate festivals solely dedicated to huckleberries.
 In fact, Huckleberry is the state fruit of Idaho.

-Huckleberry is a term that is used in the U.S. to describe numerous variations of plants, all of whom bear small berries that assume different colors, such as red, blue or black.
+Huckleberry is a term used in the U.S. to describe numerous variations of plants, all of whom bear small berries that assume different colors, such as red, blue or black.
 The plants collectively belong to the family Ericaceae, a family of flowering plants commonly referred to as the heath family.
-These plants are residents of acidic and infertile vegetative areas, which makes it obvious why these species refrain to grow in Antarctica, central Greenland and parts of the high arctic.
+These plants are residents of acidic and infertile vegetative areas, which makes it obvious why these species are able to grow in Antarctica, central Greenland, and parts of the high arctic.

 The name huckleberry is a North American variation of the English dialectal name hurtleberry or whortleberry.
-According to one fable, it got its name by mistake, and is actually a corruption of names.
+According to one fable, it got its name by mistake, and is actually a corruption of different names.
 When early American colonists encountered native American berries, they misidentified them as European berries, which were called hurtleberry.
-The berries were called hurtleberries until 1670 when the name gradually corrupted to huckleberry.
+The berries were called hurtleberries until 1670, when the name was gradually corrupted to huckleberry.

 The native Americans and First Nation peoples in the Pacific Northwest also collected huckleberries for food and traditional medicine.
-The berries are known to curtail pain, heart ailments and can treat several infections.
-Later, their sharp sweetness led them to be recruited for the preparation of several popular food items and beverages like jams, pudding, candies, pies, muffins, pancakes, juices, tea, soups and syrups.
-Other than grizzly bears, birds, deer and coyotes are a few other wild animals who find huckleberries irresistible.
+The berries are known to curtail pain, ease heart ailments and treat several infections.
+Later, their sharp sweetness led them to be recruited for the preparation of several popular food items and beverages, such as jam, pudding, candies, pies, muffins, pancakes, juice, tea, soups and syrups.
+Other than grizzly bears, birds, deer and coyotes are some of the other wild animals who find huckleberries irresistible.

-However, there are some exceptions that do not possess the delightful sweetness of sugar.
-Some taste tart, while others shelter bitter seeds.
-Their taste is similar to certain blueberries.
-In fact, huckleberries and blueberries are very close cousins.
+However, there are some exceptions in this group that do not possess the delightful sweetness of sugar.
+Some taste tart, while others contain bitter seeds.
+Their taste is similar to certain blueberries, and in fact, huckleberries and blueberries are very close cousins.

 The differences between the two species are less botanical and largely geographical.
 In different parts of the U.S., common names may refer to either of the different flowering species or to the same plant.
-The common names render sorting processes difficult.
-As mentioned, both are called whortleberries, the members of the plant family Ericaceae.
-The subtle differences surface when we peek skin deep.
+The common names make sorting processes difficult.
+As mentioned, both are called whortleberries, defined as the members of the plant family Ericaceae.
+The subtle differences surface when we peek beneath the skin.

 In east and southwestern states, huckleberries belong to the genus Gaylussacia, while in the northwestern states, huckleberry species are members of the genus Vaccinium, the same genus of blueberries cherished by so many.
-The berries hold the key to why, despite the perceptible similarities, different botanical names are coined.
+The berries hold the key to why, despite the perceptible similarities, different botanical names have been coined.

 Another major difference is that unlike blueberries, huckleberries despise domestication.
 In other words, huckleberries cannot be grown in your back garden; they are traditionally harvested from the wild.
-Yes, one can find “garden” huckleberries around, but again, common names are to be blamed.
+Yes, one can find “garden” huckleberries around, but again, common names are to be blamed for this misclassification.
 These impostor huckleberries are not edible until ripe and cooked.
-The raw, unripe fruit is toxic and bitter.
-This is how sorting difficulties are often exacerbated, due to the common nomenclature.
+The raw, unripe fruit is actually toxic and bitter.
+This is how sorting difficulties are often exacerbated, due to this overlapping, common nomenclature.